 How much is she charging for that food?
 Well, that will depend on how much her rent is, and cost of materials and salaries and utilities and a million other expenses – but I bet, with her world-renowned reputation, she is charging way more than poor people can afford – the same class of poor people whose recipes she stole.

 And then – Keanu.
-Someone somewhere had a phone number, a chance meeting, some six-degree coup… and Keanu Reeves takes time off from his killing schedule to saunter onscreen in slomo, garbed in all-black, as we imagined he would be, in an absurdist take as one of Sasha’s self-absorbed boyfriends, in the only truly funny segment of the film, letting his mythic hippie freak flag fly: “Do you have any dishes that play with the concept of time?”
+Someone somewhere had a phone number, a chance meeting, some six-degree coup… and Keanu Reeves takes time off from his killing schedule to saunter onscreen in slomo, garbed in all-black, as we imagined he would be, in an absurdist take, playing himself, as one of Sasha’s self-absorbed boyfriends.
+In the only truly funny segment of the film, Keanu lets his mythic hippie freak flag fly: “Do you have any dishes that play with the concept of time?”
 His Q off the charts at this point in Earthdom, so movie takes the opportunity to put the Noble Poverty shtick even in his sensual vocal fry: “That’s what it’s all about.
 Laboring in obscurity, struggling and starving.”
 Royt.
 But for the greater goal of selling your product wickedly, right?
 Keanu himself is a testament to this.
 He labored in obscurity, struggled and starved, but with a goal to become exactly the opposite.
 To escape THE MATRIX, not let it fill your head with its gelatinous bullshit.

 So I guess Park and Wong couldn’t get their film funded any other way.
 Isn’t it ironic how the avaricious rich people in charge will only allow your movie to be made by making you scream at the top of your lungs how it’s so goddamned beautiful to be poor?